maulanaady/AquaTech-User-Activity-Analysis/README.md

 ### Google Cloud Preparation
 +	Create a GCP account.
 +	Create a service account with appropriate access.
-+	Download the service account JSON file and save it in the gcp_platform folder (rename the file to service-account.json).
++	Download the service account JSON file and save it in the **gcp_platform** folder (rename the file to service-account.json).

 ### Terraform (for activating Cloud Storage and BigQuery services)
 +	Install Terraform on your machine/VM.
-+	Change directory to the gcp_platform folder.
++	Change directory to the **gcp_platform** folder.
-+	In the gcp_platform/variables.tf file, update the Terraform variables for project, region, and location according to your preferences.
++	In the *gcp_platform/variables.tf file*, update the Terraform variables for project, region, and location according to your preferences.
-+	Execute terraform init and terraform apply to create the Cloud Storage bucket and BigQuery dataset.
++	Execute `terraform init` and `terraform apply` to create the Cloud Storage bucket and BigQuery dataset.
 +	Open google cloud consoles, and navigate to bigquery.
 Execute the query for the SQL commands in the ./ddl_table.sql file.

 ### DBT
-+	Update sources.database in the ./de-project/airflow/data/dbt/user_activity/models/staging/schema.yml file according to your project Id.
++	Update sources.database in the **./de-project/airflow/data/dbt/user_activity/models/staging/schema.yml** file according to your project Id.
-+	We will use the materialize = incremental configuration for the DAU and MAU tables to handle "late arriving data".
++	We will use the *materialize = incremental* configuration for the DAU and MAU tables to handle "late arriving data".

 ### Airflow
 + Preparation